mbwika/zalego_test/README.txt

 6)	Go into htdocs folder in XAMPP/WAMPP server and paste zalego_backend folder there.
 7)	Edit db connection statement inside zalego_backend/include/ db_connection.php to match your db credentials.
 8)	Connect Android device to the computer with a USB and fire the app from Android Studio.
 Test the app after it Installs on the device.
-P.S: To know your host IP, execute an ipconfig command from Windows Powershell(cmd) or ifconfig from a Linux terminal.
+P.S: To know your host IP, execute an ipconfig command from Windows Powershell/cmd or ifconfig from a Linux terminal.